Privacy

 III) Right to restriction of processing

-Within the framework of the provisions of Art.
-18 GDPR, you have the right to request that the processing of data concerning you be restricted if one of the following conditions is met:
+Under the provisions of Article 18 of the GDPR, you have the right to request a restriction on the processing of your personal data if one of the following conditions is met:

 IV) Right to erasure

-You can request the erasure of your personal data under the conditions of Art.
-17 GDPR.
+You may request the erasure of your personal data under the conditions set forth in Article 17 of the GDPR.
 Your right to erasure depends, among other things, on whether the data concerning you is still required by us to fulfill our legal obligations.

-- your personal data are no longer necessary for the purposes for which they were collected or otherwise processed
+• Your personal data is no longer necessary for the purposes for which it was collected or otherwise processed

-- you have withdrawn your consent on which the processing was based and we have no other legal basis for the processing
+• You have withdrawn your consent on which the processing was based, and we lack any other legal basis for the processing

-- the deletion represents a legal obligation for us
+• deletion constitutes a legal obligation for us

-If you have exercised one of the aforementioned rights, we will also inform other recipients of your personal data accordingly.
+If you have exercised any of the aforementioned rights, we will also notify other recipients of your personal data accordingly.

 VI) Right to data portability

-You have the right to receive the personal data concerning you, which you have provided to us, in a structured, commonly used and machine-readable format and you have the right to transmit those data to another controller without hindrance from us, provided that the legal requirements of Art.
-20 GDPR are met.
+You have the right to receive the personal data concerning you that you have provided to us in a structured, commonly used, and machine-readable format, and you have the right to transmit this data to another controller without hindrance from us, provided that the legal requirements of Article 20 of the GDPR are met.

-According to Art.
-21 GDPR, you have the right to object to the processing of data concerning you at any time for reasons arising from your particular situation.
-However, we are not always able to comply with this, e.g. if we are required by law to process data as part of our official duties.
+Under Article 21 of the GDPR, you have the right to object at any time to the processing of your personal data for reasons arising from your particular situation.
+However, we may not always be able to comply with this, e.g., if legal provisions require us to process the data as part of our official duties.

-If we process your personal data for the purpose of direct marketing, you have the right to object at any time.
+If we process your personal data for direct marketing purposes, you have the right to object at any time.

-You have the right to withdraw any consent you have given us at any time.
-The withdrawal of consent does not affect the lawfulness of processing based on consent before its withdrawal.
+You have the right to withdraw any consent you have given to us at any time.
+Withdrawing your consent does not affect the lawfulness of processing carried out on the basis of your consent prior to its withdrawal.

 IX) Right to lodge a complaint with a supervisory authority

-If you are of the opinion that we have not complied with data protection regulations when processing your data, you can, without prejudice to any other administrative or judicial remedy, lodge a complaint with the supervisory authority responsible for us.
+If you believe that we have not complied with data protection regulations when processing your data, you may, without prejudice to any other administrative or judicial remedy, lodge a complaint with the supervisory authority responsible for us.

 Bavarian State Commissioner for Data Protection